Disha Gupta

 What Is a Saas Management Platform?

-Use case: A sales operations team can use Productiv’s platform to evaluate how different sales team members utilize systems like Salesforce or Gong daily.
+Use case: A sales operations team can use Productiv’s platform to evaluate how different sales team members utilize systems like their CRM.
 Analyzing these usage patterns can help point out users who engage with these applications less frequently to reduce the number of active licenses.

 2. SaaS spend management: These platforms help companies monitor, report, and optimize costs and budgets for SaaS subscriptions, licenses, and operational expenses.